 2. with the express informed consent of the individual the information is about.

 To obtain the informed consent of an individual, please use the Informed Consent for Disclosure or Personal Information form.
-(PDF 356 KB)
+(Word 52 KB)

 Otherwise, disclosure of personal information may occur only as outlined in section 40, together with section 17 of the Act, which includes consideration as to whether the disclosure is an unreasonable invasion of a third party's personal privacy.